-- What causes the container to go faster, slower, be unstable, and so on.
+- What causes the container to go faster, slower, unstable, and so on?

 - Also, notice the load the “pulley” carries.
 What does it do?

-- How would the pulley change with the material of the string? of the container? the strength of the magnet?
+- Ask, how would it change with the material of the string? of the container?
+The strength of the magnet?

 - How would the pulley be impacted by the weight/shape of the load?

-- Explore Simple Machines! includes loads of fun historical tidbits and projects easy to bring into your home or classroom.
+- Explore Simple Machines!
+Includes loads of fun historical tidbits and projects that are easy to bring into your home or classroom.

 - Tinkerlab: A Hands-On Guide for Little Inventors is one of my favorites.
-Gorgeous book with loads of hands-on project-based learning activities for young children.
+A gorgeous book with loads of hands-on, project-based learning activities for young children.
 The best part?
 The projects are accessible to parents in the home and teachers in the classroom.

 - Project-Based Homeschooling: Mentoring Self-Directed Learners is a keeper.
 I have earmarked this book.
 I love the straightforward tone of the author.
-Plus it is easy to read.
-A wonderful guide for parents and teachers.
+Plus, it is easy to read—an excellent guide for parents and teachers.